vaskers5/runpod_templates/README.md

 list with the format `username:ssh_key:sudo`.
 Set `sudo` to `true` to grant the user passwordless sudo access.

-The `setup_comfy_env.sh` script installs ComfyUI into `/data/marketing/comfy`, installs PyTorch from the official wheel index, clones any extensions listed in `comfy_data/extension_list.txt`, and copies `comfy_data/extra_model_paths.yaml` to the ComfyUI directory.
+The `setup_comfy_env.sh` script installs ComfyUI into the directory specified as its second argument (for example `/data/marketing/comfy`), installs PyTorch from the official wheel index, clones any extensions listed in `comfy_data/extension_list.txt`, and copies `comfy_data/extra_model_paths.yaml` to the ComfyUI directory.